Ficool

 "The land is divided into three regions, each governed by a regional master who reports directly to Alcon."

 "Each region contains two provinces, and every province comprises a handful of villages, towns, and cities.
-None of them especially large, at least by global standards.
+None of them are especially large, at least by global standards.
 What they lack in size, they make up for in structure.
 There are check-in points at each settlement.
 Villages report to their towns.
 Towns report to their cities.
 Cities answer to their Warden, who speaks to the Council, and from there it reaches the Regional Master."

 He paused, then added, "This structure is why Viscura remains so peaceful, not because it is passive, but because it is tightly managed."